Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Introduction

-SPD formulates token generation (\program{decode}) as a secure two-party computation, where one party is a per-user process and the other is the LLM process.
-In other words, we partition the full attention score computation into two parts: the private and the public attention scores, namely $A_\text{pvt}$ and $A_\text{pub}$, computed by the two parties respectively.
-During \program{decode}, the user process uses the precomputed private KV cache to compute private attention score $A_\text{pvt}$, without requiring the LLM weights and thereby reducing the memory footprint.
-Then it sends $A_\text{pvt}$ to the LLM process.
-On the other side, the LLM process computes the public attention score $A_\text{pub}$, merges it with $A_\text{pvt}$ received from the user process for token generation, and maintains public KV cache accordingly.
+SPD formulates token generation in the \program{decode} phase as a secure partitioned computation, where one participant is a per-user process and the other is the service process.
+In other words, we partition the full attention score computation into two parts: the \textbf{\private attention score $A_\text{\pvt}$} and the \textbf{\public attention score $A_\text{\pub}$}, computed by the two processes with the \private KV cache and the \public KV cache respectively.
+To be more precise, the per-user process uses the precomputed \private KV cache to compute \private attention score $A_\text{\pvt}$, without requiring the LLM parameters and thus reducing the memory footprint during \program{decode}.
+Then it sends $A_\text{\pvt}$ to the service process.
+Meanwhile, the service process computes the \public attention score $A_\text{\pub}$ with the \public KV cache of the preceding output tokens.
+Then it merges $A_\text{\pub}$ with $A_\text{\pvt}$ received from the per-user process for the next token generation, and maintains \public KV cache accordingly.

-Our SPD design is secure, efficient and lossless.
-First, the user prompt and private KV cache remain confidential within the user process.
-The LLM learns only the private attention score $A_\text{pvt}$ and the generated output toekns.
-The former typically cannot be reversed to the prompt due to the irreversible feature of attention computation.
-As for the latter, empirical security evaluation in the latest work~\cite{tan2025effectiveness}, which systematically tested state-of-the-art prompt stealing techniques on in-the-wild prompts and responses, provides strong evidence that these techniques achieve low prompt recovery rates in practice, indicating that SPD is secure against existing prompt stealing attacks~\cite{gao2024dory, sha2024prompt, yang2024prsa}.
-Second, SPD is efficient because \textit{(i)} the LLM can batch process public KV cache and attention scores for multiple users in parallel, and \textit{(ii)} the user processes do not retain LLM weights during \program{decode}, thereby maintaining a small footprint.
-Finally, SPD ensures \outinv as the attention score decomposition is lossless (\S\ref{ssec:decoding}).
+Our SPD design secures user prompt confidentiality since the user prompts and \private KV cache remain confidential within the per-user processes.
+Neither the LLM provider nor the cloud provider can access user prompts.
+The service process learns only the received \private attention score $A_\text{\pvt}$ and the generated output tokens.
+The former typically cannot be reversed to the prompts because attention computation involves complex, many-to-one transformations that lose information about the original input~\cite{vig2019analyzing, clark2019does}.
+As for the latter, a recent work by Tan et al.~\cite{tan2025effectiveness} provides strong empirical evidence that SPD is secure.
+Tan et al.~\cite{tan2025effectiveness} tests state-of-the-art prompt stealing attacks~\cite{gao2024dory, sha2024prompt, yang2024prsa} on in-the-wild prompts and responses, concluding that existing prompt stealing attacks achieve low prompt recovery rates from the output tokens in practice (\S\ref{sec:prompt_stealing_attacks}).
+Detailed security analysis of SPD is in \S\ref{sec:security-analysis}.